wpeventmanager/wp-event-manager/readme.txt

 Fix - Issue related to the text of additional details.
 Fix - Issue related to the WP_ Event _Manager_ Category_Walker.
 Fix - Wording issue on events setting page.
-Fix - Issue related to the Elementor event listing and calendar elements improvements.
+Fix - Issue related to the Elementor event listing and event calendar elements improvements.
 Fix - Custom field improvements on single event page.